atar-axis/xpadneo/.github/ISSUE_TEMPLATE/bug_report.md

 ```

-## Controller and Bluetooth information
+## Controller and Bluetooth Information
 <!-- Also follow these steps to create addition information
      about your Bluetooth dongle and connection: -->